The money culture that surrounds us can make it difficult to achieve contentment.

 Money Culture Myth: It is All About the Money

-Of course, most people will tell you that there is more to life than material wealth.
+Most people will tell us that there is more to life than material wealth.
 Despite this, however, the message “It is All About the Money” is a popular one, broadcast by our culture in all sorts of subtle ways:

 - For most of us, the main reason we go to work is to earn money (~8 hours a day, 5 days a week)